thijsbrekhof1/Argument_frame_classification_thesis/README.md

 ## Data folder
 The data folder includes scripts and spreadsheets that we used to get the data for our thesis project.
+The data used as input for the classification model can be found in the folder "data/Annotation data and scripts" under the name "all annotations.csv"

 ## getting frames folder